RGB vs CMYK: Differences & Usage Tips

 Believe it or not, there is actually a third color option that you can choose from.
 This option is known as Pantone, a color mode used for printed designs.
 CMYK is a good option for printed design, but it provides less color range than RGB.
 As a result there may be a specific hue that is unavailable.
 Here’s where Pantone comes in.

-Where other color modes mix different shades together to produce colors, Pantone uses an exact formula.
+Where other color models mix different shades together to produce colors, Pantone uses an exact formula for the desired color space.
 This means that you will always receive the richest color possible.
-But beware, Pantone colors are much more expensive to print than CMYK!
+But beware, Pantone colors are much more expensive in color printing than CMYK!

 1. RGB Uses Additive Colors